About

 Having come to the conclusion that I could no longer believe in these things I had to analyze much in the way I believed and understand more clearly what spiritual witness actually was, what role all of this would play in my life.
 I think this was just about the scariest and emotional straining exercise that I have ever gone through.
 I have no regrets I am glad I did it.
 I truly understand and love myself now in a way that would not have been possible for me within the LDS belief system and culture.

-When I first left the Church I still considered myself christian, my search soon took me past the LDS question.
-Soon I found myself no longer concerned with the LDS I definitely didn’t feel I had an ax to grind.
+When I first left the LDS Church I still considered myself Christian, my search soon took me past the LDS question.
+Soon I found myself no longer concerned with LDS thought and I definitely didn’t feel I had an ax to grind.
 My attitude was more of, if it works for you great.
-We are looking for something that brings us happiness and peace and if you truly have found it fantastic.
+Aren’t we all looking for something that brings us happiness and peace? if you truly have found it fantastic.

 Bottom line for me is that we as a human race love and respect life and all that is around us make the world a better place.
-It really is immaterial what your motivation is, belief in God or Nature or even the pink unicorn.
-Morals and Values stand on their own and can be discussed and argued without bringing into the discussion some mythological figure that is unverifiable, in my opinion social conscience has clearly been the true catalyst for human growth and morals, and religious faith has and is holding us back and may well end up being our demise as a species.
+It really is immaterial what your motivation is, belief in God or Nature or even the invisible pink unicorn.
+Morals and Values stand on their own and can be discussed and argued without bringing into the discussion some mythological figure that is unverifiable, in my opinion social conscience has clearly been the true catalyst for human growth and morals, and religious faith has and is holding us back and may well end up being the demise of our species.

 Very interesting.
 I like the fact that you have found some use for the bloggernacle in your thinking about Mormonism, and that it has expanded your view of Mormons.